linode/docs/docs/applications/development/how-to-unbundle-nginx-from-omnibus-gitlab-for-serving-multiple-websites.md

 author:
   name: Linode Community
   email: docs@linode.com
 description: 'Omnibus GitLab was originally designed on the idea of running one single Nginx server per machine.
-In this tutorial I'll show you how I optimized the server of one of my clients and helped him to save some money.'
+However, the newest versions of Omnibus allow you to unbundle the default Nginx server and install and configure your own as you like.
+This way, you can run multiple virtual servers on one machine, which in some cases is synonymous of saving money.'
 keywords: 'version control, git, gitlab, install gitlab on ubuntu, how to manage repositories with gitlab'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
 alias: ['gitlab-with-ubuntu/','applications/development/gitlab-on-ubuntu-14-04/']